marksherriff/uvacs-advising/index.markdown

 {: .warning }
 This guide is currently in beta and is under construction.
 While the information here should be accurate, we are actively looking for any inconsistencies.
 If you find anything, please [email Prof. Sherriff](mailto:sherriff@virginia.edu).

-{: .warning }
-Currently this site is open to faculty and staff ONLY.
-Do not share with students until we are ready to do so!!

-{: .note }
-Faculty and Staff - Notice something that needs to be added?
-Put it here: [https://docs.google.com/document/d/1LcqhvOnE4PPuqR-_o6Bhmx1_Rl8hIwh64t6NvSP0IyI/edit?usp=sharing](https://docs.google.com/document/d/1LcqhvOnE4PPuqR-_o6Bhmx1_Rl8hIwh64t6NvSP0IyI/edit?usp=sharing)

 ## Information for Fall 2023

 __Additional Courses May Be Added or Instructors Changed:__